 Knives have so many uses it’s not even funny.
 To prove it to you, I’ve listed as many as I could think of or find here.
-But before we begin,

 To Open a Can

 You can indeed use a knife to open common cans.
 It is not necessarily the best use of it (since it is highly destructive to the knife’s edge), but it can be done in a pinch if all other methods fail or are unavailable.

 Also, you should be aware that some fixed blade knives have pointy or chisel shaped protrusions on their pommels that could be useful for this task.